-Prerequisite: PSC150 or consent of instructor.
-(Offered in alternate years) Significant cases and trends in the interpretation of the Constitution and the role of the judiciary in this process.
+Prerequisite: PSC150 or instructor consent.
+(Offered in alternate years)

+Significant cases and trends in the interpretation of the Constitution and the role of the judiciary in this process.
 Focuses on separation of powers and federalism.
 Instruction is by the case method.